dkoosis/cowgnition/README.md

 1. When first accessing RTM resources, Claude will prompt the user to authenticate
 2. The server will generate an authentication URL for the user to visit
-3. After authorizing access on the Remember The Milk website, the user will receive a verification code
+3. After authorizing access on the Remember The Milk website, the user will receive a frob
-4. The user enters this code in Claude, and the server exchanges it for an auth token
+4. The user enters this frob in Claude, and the server exchanges it for an auth token
 5. The server securely stores the token for future sessions

 ## Development

+CowGnition follows standard Go development practices as outlined in our [Go Practices Guide](GO_PRACTICES.md).
+If you're looking to contribute, please review our [Project Roadmap](TODO.md) to see what features need implementation.

 ### Prerequisites

 - Go 1.18 or higher
 - Make (optional, for build automation)
-- Remember The Milk API key
+- Remember The Milk API key ([register here](https://www.rememberthemilk.com/services/api/keys.rtm))

 ### Setup Development Environment